maxmurdoch/flock/src/pages/index.md

       “With all the current drone laws in the UK, having Flock is an added peace of mind.
 Another bonus is that Flock will insure non professional drone pilots.
 This is a brilliant app!”
+  - author: 'David Dennison, Parrot Mambo FPV pilot'
+    image: /images/uploads/air-shot-houses.jpeg
+    quote: >-
+      “With all the current drone laws in the UK, having Flock is an added peace of mind.
+Another bonus is that Flock will insure non professional drone pilots.
+This is a brilliant app!”
 ---